influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/update.md

 - [Use the `influx` CLI](#use-the-influx-cli)

 {{% note %}}
 Telegraf doesn't detect changes to remote configurations.
-If you edit a remote configuration, you must re-run it for your changes to take affect.
+If you edit a remote configuration, you must restart Telegraf or send it a SIGHUP command for your changes to take effect.
 {{% /note %}}

 ## Use the InfluxDB UI